Heart Failure (HF)

 Heart failure (HF) is a clinical syndrome caused by abnormal cardiac structure or function resulting in reduced cardiac output or elevated intracardiac pressures at rest or during exercise.

-To support a diagnosis of HF, there must be a presence of symptoms (eg, dyspnea, orthopnea, bendopnea, ankle and/or abdominal swelling, fatigue) and/or signs (eg, elevated jugular venous pressure, pulmonary crackles) of pulmonary or systemic congestion.
+To support a diagnosis of HF, there must be the presence of symptoms (eg, dyspnea, orthopnea, bendopnea, ankle and/or abdominal swelling, fatigue) and/or signs (eg, elevated jugular venous pressure, pulmonary crackles) of pulmonary or systemic congestion.

 In addition, these findings must be validated by elevated natriuretic peptide levels or objective evidence of pulmonary or systemic congestion through diagnostic modalities including imaging (eg, chest radiography, elevated filling pressures on echocardiography) or hemodynamic measurements (eg, right heart catheterization) at rest or during exercise.